 With the right inhalation therapy, our goal is to relieve the distressing symptoms such as cough, sputum and shortness of breath and to improve your quality of life.

 In addition, it is important that you take care of your health.
-Physical activity, a balanced diet and learning breathing techniquesare just a few ways to manage your COPD.
+Physical exercise, a balanced diet and learning breathing techniques are just a few ways to manage your COPD.

-No matter what therapy is best for you and your COPD, our Avi Medical doctors are always there to help you.
+No matter what therapy suits you and your COPD best, our Avi Medical doctors are always on hand to help.

 Regular measurement and monitoring of your COPD is a preventive measure to detect long-term changes.
-That's why it's important that you come to one of our Avi Medical practices for regular check-ups.
-Only then can we work together to manage your COPD and help you live a carefree, healthy life.
+For this reason, it is important that you come to one of our Avi Medical practices for regular checks.
+This is the only way we can work together to manage your COPD and help you live a carefree, healthy life.